Birthright citizenship in the United States: Statute, by parentage

 Under certain circumstances, children may acquire U.S. citizenship from their parents.
 The Naturalization Act of 1790 provided for birthright citizenship for children born out of U.S. jurisdiction to two citizen parents.
 The Naturalization Act of 1795, which increased the period of required residence from two to five years, introduced the Declaration of Intention requirement, or "first papers", which created a two-step naturalization process, and omitted the term "natural born".
 The Act specified that naturalized citizenship was reserved only for "free white person[s]" and changed the requirement in the 1790 Act of "good character" to read "good moral character".
 The Naturalization Act of 1798 increased the period necessary for immigrants to become naturalized citizens in the United States from 5 to 14 years.

 In 1855, birthright citizenship was extended to children with citizen fathers and noncitizen mothers.
 In 1934, it was extended to children with citizen mothers and noncitizen fathers.
-From 1940 until 1978, a child born abroad who acquired U.S. citizenship at birth but had only one U.S. citizen parent had to fulfill a "retention requirement" of residing, or being physically present, in the United States or its outlying possessions for a certain number of years before reaching a specified age.
+The child would have to fulfill "retention requirements" of residing continuously in the United States for at least 5 years immediately before his or her 18th birthday and taking the Oath of Allegiance within 6 months after his or her 21st birthday.
+These retention requirements contained in the 1934 statute were repealed by the Nationality Act of 1940 (the "1940 Statute").
+From 1940 until 1978, concerning a child born abroad who acquired U.S. citizenship at birth but had only one U.S. citizen parent, both the child and this parent had to fulfill requirements of residing, or being physically present, in the United States or its outlying possessions for a certain number of years before reaching a specified age.
 Otherwise the child would not retain the U.S. citizenship (hence the name "retention requirement").
+The 1952 Statute imposed a revised requirement on any such children to be continuously physically present in the United States for at least 5 years between the ages of 14 and 28 in order to retain citizenship.
 The retention requirement was changed several times, eliminated in 1978, and subsequently eliminated with retroactive effect in 1994.